Lucy-Qingya-Wu/constellations/README.md

 4. Add a description

-5. Edit the CSS of the header, background, paragraph
+5. Edit the CSS of the header, background, paragraph, stars

 6. Use Animate.CSS